ztachip/ztachip/Documentation/HardwareDesign.md

 ### Interfaces

-x1_in: This is a 12/16 bit input value.
+x1_in: This is a 12 bit input value.
 This parameter is fetched from pcore internal memory stored in [register_file](../HW/src/pcore/register_file.vhd).

-x2_in: This is 12/16 bit input value.
+x2_in: This is 12 bit input value.
 This parameter is fetched from pcore internal memory stored in [register_file](../HW/src/pcore/register_file.vhd)

 xreg_in: 32-bit accumulator input.
 This is fetched from [xregister_file](../HW/src/pcore/xregister_file.vhd).

-xscalar_in: constant used to specify distance for shifting operation.
+xscalar_in: constant used to specify the distance for shifting operation.

 y_out: Results as a full 32-bit value.
 This is then be stored in [xregister_file](../HW/src/pcore/xregister_file.vhd).

-y3_out: Results after being clipped to 12/16 bit.
+y3_out: Results after being clipped to 12 bit.
 Value is properly clipped if exceeding range.
 This is then be stored in [register_file](../HW/src/pcore/register_file.vhd).

 y2_out: Result of comparator against y_out value.
-The comparator tests y_out for various boolean condition.
+The comparator tests y_out for various boolean conditions.
 This is then be stored in [xregister_file](../HW/src/pcore/xregister_file.vhd).

 ### Functions:

 ALU has a fairly simple set of operations.
-They are meant to take care of linear arithmetic operations occuring normally during AI and vision processing tasks.
+We want the ALU to be as simple as possible to reduce resource requirements.
+They are meant to perform linear arithmetic operations occurring normally during AI and vision processing tasks.

 Other non-linear operations are taken care of by [stream](../HW/src/pcore/stream.vhd).

+ALU and stream together were shown to be able to cover a wide range of AI and vision processing.

 ALU has the following arithmetic blocks:

-- Multiplication of two 12/16 bit value.
+- Multiplication of two 12 bit values.

 - Adding the result of multiplication to a 32-bit accumulator value.